j7breuer/seattle-rps-analysis/README.md

 2. Check 'acknowledgement' box
 3. Select 'Real Property Sales (.ZIP)' and 'Residential Building (.ZIP)' - download should begin
 4. Unzip both files into a data directory
-5. Use data dirctory for 'data_wd' variable path in code
+5. Use data directory for 'data_wd' variable path in code

 ## Installation
-To get started with this short-ETL/analytics pipeline, please clone the repo and navigate to the Run/seattle_rps_run.R script.
+To get started with this short ETL/analytics pipeline, please clone the repo and navigate to the Run/seattle_rps_run.R script.
 The run script is below with comments on input:

 ```R
 require(data.table)